DileepMardham/Viagogo/README.md

 > Viagogo\Executable

 Double-click on the 'Viagogo' executable application file.
 This will run the program.
 You can change the configuration settings in the 'Viagogo.exe.config' if you want using any text editor.
+You need to change values and save the configuration file before you run the application.

 ### Assumptions Made